Osteoarthritis (OA) is the most common type of arthritis. It is caused by the breakdown of cartilage in the joints.

-When the cartilage in a joint begins to break down it results in the swelling and pain in the joint.
-As the cartilage continues to wear away the bones begin to rub against each other; this bone on bone contact causes stiffness, swelling, and pain in the joint.
+When the cartilage in a joint begins to break down, it results in swelling and pain in the joint.
+As cartilage continues to wear away, bones begin to rub against each other.
+This bone-on-bone contact causes stiffness, swelling, and pain in the joint.

-OA is a degenerative form of arthritis and is a chronic (long-term) disease.
-As it is caused by wearing away of the cartilage, more people develop OA as they age.
+Osteoarthritis is a degenerative form of arthritis and is a chronic (long-term) disease.
+Because this disease is caused by wearing away of the cartilage, more people develop it as they age.

-People who are overweight are at higher risk of getting OA in their weight-bearing joints such as the knees, hips, and the joints in their feet.
+People who are overweight are at higher risk of getting osteoarthritis in their weight-bearing joints such as the knees, hips, and the joints in their feet.

 Joints that are commonly affected by osteoarthritis include the knees and the hips.
 Other joints can also be affected.
 These frequently include the: